 After your attorney's fees, this is probably the largest expense in a personal injury lawsuit.
 An expert witness may charge several hundred dollars an hour to review your case, prepare an expert report, and testify at trial.
 In a simple personal injury case, this can amount to several thousand dollars.
 In a complex case, it can be tens of thousands of dollars, especially if your case requires several expert witnesses.

-Practically any personal injury lawsuit that goes to trial will need at least one expert witness.
+But practically any personal injury lawsuit that goes to trial will need at least one expert witness.
 This is because personal injury cases require plaintiffs to present certain technical arguments (such as the cause of an injury) that the average person wouldn't know anything about.
 And court rules do not allow just anyone to testify about any subject.
 Let's use an example to illustrate.

 Let's say you're hurt due to the medical malpractice of a doctor.
 To win your case in court, one of the things you must do is explain: